-5 Big Steps: How to Make a Smart Career Choice
+5 Steps to Make a Smart Career Choice

 Step 1: Let Go of “Finding” Your Career

 Your first step is a shift in thinking, do you want “have a job” or “go on a career?”
 Going on a career is a process, think of yourself as a verb.
-Lots of people choose the career title, “Should I be a doctor or lawyer?” and end up as a noun that makes them pretty unhappy.
+Lots of people choose the job title, “Should I be a doctor or lawyer?” and end up as a noun that makes them pretty unhappy.
+There’s nothing to find, exceptional careers are custom-designed and take many years to build; everything else is just a job.

 Step 2: Choose the Building Blocks